 What are SBS?

 Structural business statistics (SBS) and global business activities cover industry, construction, trade and services.
-Presented according to the NACE activity classification, they describe the structure, conduct and performance of businesses across the European Union (EU) – data are available for the EU28/EU27 and for the Member States.
+Presented according to the NACE activity classification, they describe the structure, conduct and performance of businesses across the European Union (EU) – data are available for the EU and the Member States.

 The statistics can be broken down to a very detailed sectoral level (several hundred economic activities).
 A subset of the SBS information is also available for European regions, as well as according to the size of enterprises.

-The main indicators within SBS are generally collected and presented as monetary values, or as counts (for example, numbers of enterprises or persons employed); this is in contrast to short-term business statistics, where the data are presented as indices (generally in relation to a base year of 2005=100).
+The main variables within SBS are generally collected and presented as monetary values, or as counts (for example, numbers of enterprises or persons employed); this is in contrast to short-term business statistics, where the data are presented as indices (generally in relation to a base year).